Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/groupies.md

 **Anonymous Nation That Slaves**
 <br>*Somebody has to labouriously do the work.*
+<br>This had some"-thing" to do c̄ swarm/collectiveness; robots are below...

 # Social Justice
 It ~~could just be~~ is probably robots.